 - Currency (USD versus EUR)

 The cultural aspect, however, is considerably more delicate.
-Successful native language content must simultaneously meet cultural expectations while avoiding offense in relation to:
+Successfully translated content must simultaneously meet cultural expectations while avoiding offense in relation to:

 - Images and icons

 For a non-native speaker, mistakes are sometimes painfully easy to make.
 How would a French company know that to a Chinese person, dressing a bride in white is a no-no because wearing white is associated with funerals?
 Unfortunately, it’s just as easy to make culturally-insensitive linguistic errors.
 Therefore, when you are marketing a product or service overseas, translation alone isn’t enough.
 The methodology required is localization.